dtluat125/scentronix-web-interviews/README.md

 ```

 ### Frontend
 The `frontend` folder contains the implementation of the user interface.
-It is built using Next.js (latest version 15.x) with the App Router feature for modern and efficient routing.
+It is built using Next.js + MUI (latest version 15.x) with the App Router feature for modern and efficient routing.

-#### Features
-- Utilizes Next.js 15.x with the App Router for optimized routing and server-side rendering.
-- Modern and scalable architecture for frontend development.

 #### Setup Instructions
 1. Navigate to the `frontend` directory: